Pyrenoid: Structure

+Gross morphology and ultrastructure

 There is substantial diversity in pyrenoid morphology and ultrastructure between algal species.
 The common feature of all pyrenoids is a spheroidal matrix, composed primarily of RuBisCO.
 In most pyrenoid-containing organisms, the pyrenoid matrix is traversed by thylakoid membranes, which are in continuity with stromal thylakoids.
 In the unicellular red alga Porphyridium purpureum, individual thylakoid membranes appear to traverse the pyrenoid; in the green alga Chlamydomonas reinhardtii, multiple thylakoids merge at the periphery of the pyrenoid to form larger tubules that traverse the matrix.
 Unlike carboxysomes, pyrenoids are not delineated by a protein shell (or membrane).
 A starch sheath is often formed or deposited at the periphery of pyrenoids, even when that starch is synthesised in the cytosol rather than in the chloroplast.

 When examined with transmission electron microscopy, the pyrenoid matrix appears as a roughly circular electron dense granular structure within the chloroplast.
 Early studies suggested that RuBisCO is arranged in crystalline arrays in the pyrenoids of the diatom Achnanthes brevipes and the dinoflagellate Prorocentrum micans.
 However, recent work has shown that RuBisCO in the pyrenoid matrix of the green alga Chlamydomonas is not in a crystalline lattice and instead the matrix behaves as a phase-separated, liquid-like organelle.